A Brief Look At Painting Surfaces

 A Painting On Paper

 For watercolour paintings I use a rough surface paper, usually Fabriano.
 A painting on paper will need to be mounted and framed before you can hang it on the wall.
+It looks good in a traditional frame and mount or in a Gallery frame, which is deeper.

 Suitable for watercolour and watermedia.